shaziaruybal/website-apero/content/publications/2021-Ecuador-varcode/index.md

 publishDate: '2021-04-15'
 publication_types:
   - '2'
-excerpt: 'We describe the genomic epidemiology of continued malaria disease tranmission in Ecuador after and outbreak and explore whether clinical cases are imported or locally-acquired.'
+excerpt: 'We describe the genomic epidemiology of continued malaria disease transmission in Ecuador after and outbreak and explore whether clinical cases are imported or locally-acquired.'
-subtitle: 'We describe the genomic epidemiology of continued malaria disease tranmission in Ecuador after and outbreak and explore whether clinical cases are imported or locally-acquired.'
+subtitle: 'We describe the genomic epidemiology of continued malaria disease transmission in Ecuador after and outbreak and explore whether clinical cases are imported or locally-acquired.'
 featured: yes
 links:
 - icon: doi